 Duct Systems: Ductwork fields are completed as appropriate supply and return percentage areas estimated.
 KWAP does not require duct leakage testing and will utilize the "Old Defaults (View Only)" option when entering duct leakage.
-'Duct Surface Area' is estimated using the estimate function after the other duct work characteristics are entered.
+"Duct Surface Area" is estimated using the estimate function after the other duct work characteristics are entered.

-Infiltration/Ventilation: Measure blower door values are entered.
-Mechanical ventilation systems will be entered if being used as a whole house ventilation strategy for indoor air quality, otherwise the default ventilation of 'none' and 'natural ventilation' values will be used.
+Infiltration/Ventilation: Measured blower door values are entered.
+Mechanical ventilation systems will be entered if being used as a whole house ventilation strategy for indoor air quality, otherwise the default ventilation values "none" and "natural ventilation" will be used.